blackpintz/pos-system/README.md

-create an accounting page that show the status of all paid orders use enter button to submit order (phone keyboard) add customer name to order (optional)
+create an accounting page that show the status of all paid orders use enter button to submit order (phone keyboard) add customer name to order (optional) fix the time issue on the kitchen tab